ErikVerheul/OneBacklog/README.md

 <b>Authorization :</b><br />
 The authorization is set per product and based on the following roles:
 - '_admin': Is the database administrator.
 Can setup and delete databases.
 See the CouchDB documentation.
 Is also a guest to all products.
-- 'areaPO': The requirement area PO maintains the requirements area backlog and can prioritise features in the teams backlog
+- 'areaPO': The requirement area PO maintains the requirements area backlog and can prioritize features in the teams backlog
 - 'admin': Can create and assign users to products.
 Is also a guest to all products.
 - 'superPO': Can create and maintain products and epics for all products.
 Can change priorities at these levels.
 - 'PO': Can create and maintain features and pbi's for the assigned products.
 Can change priorities at these levels.